-When adding information to a new order, any fields you add to the default shipping fields will populate as you begin typing, allowing you to quickly select the field you need:
+When adding information to a new or existing order, any fields you add to the Default Shipping Fields box will populate as you begin typing, allowing you to quickly select the field you need:

 Default Checkout Data Fields

-Additionally, any fields added to the default checkout data fields box will be added to the page for you to fill out when creating a new manual order:
+Additionally, any fields added to the Default Checkout Data Fields box will be added to the page for you to fill out when creating a new manual order or an existing order:

 Please see this guide for more information on adding orders manually.